1. Installation¶

 Windows 10 and 11 x86_64 with Visual Studio 2022 and Visual C++ 14.40, Qt version 6.7

-Windows 10 and 11 x86_64 with MinGW / GCC 14.2 cross-compiler on Fedora 42, Qt version 5.15
+Windows 10 and 11 x86_64 with MinGW / GCC 15.2 cross-compiler on Fedora 43, Qt version 6.10

 1.2.
 Pre-compiled executables¶

 1.2.1.
-Packages including LAMMPS¶
+Packages including a full LAMMPS version¶

-the Preferences dialog.
+shared library from the Preferences dialog.

 1.2.3.
 GPU support and MPI parallelization¶

 The pre-compiled packages include support for GPUs through the GPU package with OpenCL (in mixed precision).
 However, this requires that you have a compatible driver and the OpenCL runtime installed.
-This is not always available and when using the flatpak package, the flatpak sandbox prevents accessing the GPU.
+This is not always available and when using the flatpak bundle, the flatpak sandbox usually prevents accessing the GPU.
 GPU support through the KOKKOS package is currently not available for technical reasons, but serial and OpenMP multi-threading use of KOKKOS is available.

 1.2.4.
 Platform notes¶